Esmail-sarhadi/phpserver-webserver-esp32/README.md

----

-**IoT Multi-Sensor Monitor with ESP32**

-This project is an IoT-based solution for monitoring environmental conditions using an ESP32 microcontroller.
-It collects data from multiple sensors, including a DHT21 sensor for temperature and humidity, a Pulse sensor, and an MQ135 gas sensor for CO2 levels.
-The data is displayed on a web interface hosted on the ESP32, where users can also toggle a connected lamp and download recorded data.

-### README.md

----

 # IoT Multi-Sensor Monitor with ESP32

 This project is an Internet of Things (IoT) application that uses an ESP32 microcontroller to monitor various environmental parameters.
 It collects data from a DHT21 sensor (temperature and humidity), a Pulse sensor, and an MQ135 gas sensor (CO2 levels).
 The data is displayed on a web page hosted on the ESP32, where users can also toggle a connected lamp and download recorded data.